Director, Portfolio DistinctionsJill Sneesby, APSA, MFIAP, ESFIAP

 Model Release for Portraits Required

-The entrant to this PSA activity must upload a signed Model Release with his/her entry for every portrait image, including all the recognizable likenesses of a human face, which were not taken in a public location.
+The entrant to this PSA activity must forward a signed Model Release to the portfolios chair with his/her entry for every portrait image, including all the recognizable likenesses of a human face, which were not taken in a public location.
 The entrant and model agree to hold PSA harmless against all claims and liabilities arising out of PSA’s publication, display, or other use of any portrait image submitted to PSA.
 Award images will be posted on the PSAweb site and selected images may be published in the PSA Journal/Division Newsletters.

 For those who do not have a Model Release, a sample Model Release Form is linked here.